tmaasen/nutritional-psychiatry-database/docs/ai-methodology.md

 ## 8. Implementation Guidelines

-### 8.1 Full Pipeline Integration
+### 8.1 Database Integration

-The AI implementation is designed to integrate with the larger data pipeline:
+The AI implementation is designed to integrate with the PostgreSQL database:

-1. **Preprocessing**: Format USDA and OpenFoodFacts data consistently
+1. **Data retrieval**: Query foods from database that need enrichment
 2. **Gap analysis**: Automatically identify missing nutrients for each food
 3. **Enrichment**: Apply appropriate AI model based on food type and missing data
-4. **Post-processing**: Validate and calibrate all AI-generated content
+4. **Storage**: Save AI-generated data back to database with appropriate metadata
-5. **Metadata**: Tag all AI-generated data with confidence ratings and generation method
+5. **Validation**: Record validation results in the database for quality tracking

 ### 8.2 Food Selection Strategy

-The food selection strategy prioritizes:
+The food selection strategy uses database queries to prioritize:

 1. **Nutritional psychiatry relevance**: Foods with strong brain health connections
 2. **Data gap significance**: Foods with missing brain-specific nutrients